Azure Site Recovery Compliance Audit Framework

 💡

-Marcus's Expert Perspective
+Elena's Expert Perspective

 The automation here isn't just for speed; it's for consistency.
 Human error is the #1 reason this path becomes cluttered.

-📦 Deliverable: Automated DR Test Reports
+📦 Deliverable: Automated Compliance Reports

 ⚠️